Acronym and Abbreviation Tags

 So, what are they?

-The Acronym tag or <acronym> to it's friends is a tag that should encapsulate all acronyms used on your website.
-If you don't know what an acronym is I would have to lol at you and pass you across to this website.
+to it’s friends is a tag that should encapsulate all acronyms used on your website.
+If you don’t know what an acronym is I would have to <acronym title="Laugh out Loud">lol</acronym>

-The Abbreviation tag, which has been nicely shortened (I see what they did there!) to <abbr> is a tag which should be used around any text that is an abbreviated form of a longer word.
-I can't think of anything even slightly funny, so if you don't know what an abbreviation is then go here.
+is a tag which should be used around any text that is an abbreviated form of a longer word.
+I can’t think of anything even slightly funny, so if you don’t know what an abbreviation is then go here.

-w3.org have the following to say on the subject of acronyms and abbreviations.
+w3.org have the following to say on the subject of acronyms and abbreviations:

 The ABBR and ACRONYM elements allow authors to clearly indicate occurrences of abbreviations and acronyms.
 Western languages make extensive use of acronyms such as "GmbH", "NATO", and "F.B.I.", as well as abbreviations like "M.", "Inc.", "et al.", "etc.".
 Both Chinese and Japanese use analogous abbreviation mechanisms, wherein a long name is referred to subsequently with a subset of the Han characters from the original occurrence.
 Marking up these constructs provides useful information to user agents and tools such as spell checkers, speech synthesizers, translation systems and search-engine indexers.